-Making delicious rock candy at home is fun and a good science experiment to understand saturated solution and super saturated solution.
-You will love to see how crystals grow on wooden stick as time passes.
+Making delicious rock candy at home is a fun and good science experiment.
+It will help you to understand saturated and supersaturated solutions.
+You will love to see how crystals grow on a wooden stick as time passes.
 You can taste and eat the crystal that you will make.

 - 3-4 Cups of sugar

-- Clothespin (Larger than mouth of the glass)
+- Clothespin (Larger than the mouth of the glass)

 - Wooden Skewer OR Popsicle stick

-- Wet the Wooden Skewer in water than roll it on the sugar so that granules of sugar stick on the surface of it.
+- Wet the Wooden Skewer in water, then roll it on the sugar crystals.
+Then, make sure that granules of sugar have stick on the surface of the skewer.

 - Place the Skewer aside and let it dry completely so that granules of sugar firmly stick to it.
-If sugar is not firmly stuck to Skewer, it will fall in the glass and crystallization will take place in bottom of the glass so be careful.
+If sugar does not firmly stick to Skewer, it will fall in the glass and crystallization will not take place.

-- Add half cup of sugar into the boiling water while stirring and completely dissolve it.
-Keep adding sugar in the pan until it completely stops to dissolve further.
+- Add a half cup of sugar to the boiling water while stirring.
+Keep adding more sugar to the pan until it stops to dissolve further.

-Note: Each time you add sugar in the pan it will take to time dissolve it so be patient and keep stirring.
+Note: Each time you add sugar to the pan, it will take time to dissolve it so be patient and keep stirring.

-- Pour the hot sugar solution in the glass up to the top level.
+- Pour the hot sugar solution into the glass and fill it completely.

-- Clip the dry end of Wooden Skewer into the clothespin nearer to the spring.
-Now gently place the Wooden Skewer in the hot sugar solution by placing clothespin at the mouth of the glass.
+- Clip the dry end of Wooden Skewer into the clothespin near to the spring.
+Now gently place the Wooden Skewer in the hot sugar solution by putting clothespin at the mouth of the glass.

-- Put a piece of paper on top of the glass and place it on a safe place and let it cool.
+- Put a piece of paper on top of the glass, and place it in a safe place to cool-down.

-The sugar crystals starts to grow and it will take 3-7 days to complete the process.
+The sugar crystals will start to grow, and it may take 3-7 days to complete the process.

-When sugar is dissolved in water at room temperature a point will come where sugar will not dissolve further, it is called saturation point and solution is called saturated solution.
-When you heat that solution at boiling point more sugar will dissolve in it and again a point will reach where sugar will not dissolve further, than it is called super saturated solution.
+When sugar is dissolved in water at room temperature, it has specific point after which the sugar will nor dissolve further.
+This point is called saturation point.
+When sugar stops to dissolve further in the water then it is said to be a saturated solution.
+When you heat that solution at boiling point, you further dissolve more sugar.
+Again, a point will reach where sugar will not dissolve further, then the solution will be called supersaturated solution.

-You made this solution and placed it to cool.
-When this solution becomes cool, it becomes very unstable and sugar starts to form crystals in solution.
+You made the supersaturated solution and placed it to cool.
+When this solution becomes cool, it becomes unstable, and sugar starts to form crystals in solution.
 The sugar granules that were stuck on the Wooden Skewer are served as seed crystals on which dissolved sugar will cling to form crystals.

-- Try to add food coloring in the solution for colored rock candy
+- Try to add food coloring to the solution for colored rock candy.

-- If you want to make several candies of different colors.
+If you want to make several candies of different colors.
 Use different glass for each color.
-You can make sugar and water solution in one container and mixing the color separately in each glass.
+You can make sugar and water solution in one container.
+Then, mix the color separately in each glass.